craychee/workwithme.guide-myguide/index.md

-- You know that feeling right before a test in school when you just crammed a bunch of information last-minute into your brain and you need to hold it all there carefully like a house of cards before you get through the test otherwise you will loose it all?
+- You know that feeling right before a test in school when you just crammed a bunch of information last-minute into your brain and you need to hold it all there carefully like a house of cards before you get through the test otherwise you will lose it all?
 I feel like that most of the time and avoid people when I am trying to hold my fragile understanding of something in my head.